 Use Olive oil to smoothen the dough.
 Now add minced garlic and oregano seasoning and work up the dough again.

 (The resulting dough should be stretchy and soft)

 Apply some olive oil in a container and put the dough.
-Cover it with a cling film and place it in fridge for 18 – 24 hours.
+Cover it with a cling film and put a tea towel over it and place in a warm place for 90minutes- 2 hrs.
 It should double up in volume.

-Apply some butter in the middle to half of the chapati and fold to make a semi-circle.
+Apply some butter and garlic mix in the middle to half of the chapati and fold to make a semi-circle.

 (Note: Applying a lot of butter will separate the two layers so apply very less butter inside and pinch the sides so that it does not open.)

 Now on a baking tray, apply some butter, sprinkle lots of oregano seasoning.

 Remove excess of corn meal from the rolled out dough and transfer to the tray.

 Apply some more butter over the dough, sprinkle some oregano and chili flakes (optional) and Cut the dough into bread sticks, but do not cut all the way down and bake at 180 degree Celsius for about 15 minutes or till done.